 As a writing coach and content editor she has worked with more than 200 writers through the Deepdene Studio & Writers Workshop, Baltimore, MD.
 Many of these writers have published books (Macmillan, University of Georgia Press, self-publishing presses), personal essays (NYTimes, Nation, Style, The Baltimore Sun, Urbanite, etc.), and won prizes ($20,000 National Aviation Hall of Fame Combs-Gate Prize, City Paper Fiction Contest).
 One client has a movie deal.

 Margaret also teaches in The Johns Hopkins University (JHU) Odyssey Program: “Narrative in Fiction and Memoir,” spring 2016 [student evaluations], “Memory & Imagination: A Weekend Writers Retreat,” spring 2016 [evaluations], as well as “Writing from Personal Experience” and “The Journal as Personal Essay.”
-She also has taught for JHU Osher and JHU Carey, Maryland Institute, College of Art, and Smithsonian Associates, Washington, D.C.
+She also has taught for JHU Osher, JHU Carey, Maryland Institute College of Art, and Smithsonian Associates, Washington, D.C.
+In 2018 she conducted an essay writing workshop for faculty and graduate students in the Department of Political Science, University of Hawaii, Honolulu.
 She was a featured speaker at the 2011 national writer’s conference in Baltimore, sponsored by Passager literary journal.

 In 2015, three of her short stories were selected for publication in the following literary journals: CALYX (“The Jelly Women,” Summer 2016), Existere (“Between the Rows,” Summer 2015), and Salamander (“When Desire Can’t Find Its Object,” Winter 2015).
-“When Desire Can’t Find Its Object” was chosen by best-selling novelist Jennifer Haigh as runner-up in the 2014 Salamander Fiction Contest. …A fourth published story in the Jelly Women series will be appear in the spring 2018 Raleigh Review.
+“When Desire Can’t Find Its Object” was chosen by best-selling novelist Jennifer Haigh as runner-up in the 2014 Salamander Fiction Contest. …”How Unlucky Are the Dead” (short story/metafiction) appears in the spring 2018 Raleigh Review.

 Margaret’s first freelance project was as the writer, cinematographer, and producer of a documentary film, Once There Was A City.
 The film recounts the history and gentrification of an Indianapolis inner-city neighborhood thought to be the setting for Booth Tarkington’s novel, The Magnificent Ambersons.
 The film aired on PBS.